espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Mastermind's Eye.md

 # Mastermind's Eye
 ![[icons-sundries-books-book-red-exclamation.webp|150]]

-When you succeed at identifying a creature using Recall Knowledge, that creature is [[Off-Guard]] against your attacks until the start of your next turn; if you critically succeed, it's off-guard against your attacks for 1 minute.
+When you succeed at identifying a creature using Recall Knowledge, that creature is [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Off-Guard]] against your attacks until the start of your next turn; if you critically succeed, it's off-guard against your attacks for 1 minute.
 This feat serves as the rogue's mastermind racket for the purpose of meeting prerequisites.